Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/docs/README2CreateTarBundle.md

 # Create a delivery Tar bundle

 Comprehensive How-to-create list for a ODL/Karaf bundle that can be used to be installed as "Choice 1" refering to the README.MD.
+In the CENTENNIAL/bin directory the script *createTarBundle.sh* bases on this description.

 #### Start configuration